 Discussions are intended for you to discuss the lecture material with your peers in an academic format.
-Proper netiquette should be used at all times, and it is expected that all students discuss the topics in academic and respectful terms as outlined in the student code of conduct and policies.
+Proper academic writing and verbal communication should be always used, and it is expected that all students discuss the topics in academic and respectful terms as outlined in the student code of conduct and policies.
+Anecdotal information (i.e., personal side stories) should also be kept to a minimum.
+Discussions should not be copy-pasted material from the readings, but a student's analysis and interpretation of the reading.
 Should any student not abide by these rules in discussion, the student will receive a '0' (zero) for the assignment for the first offense.
 Any offense thereafter, the student may be dropped from the course.